Republican presidential candidate Mitt Romney pauses during a visit to St. Paul's Lutheran Church while campaigning in Berlin, N.H., on Dec. 22.

 February 29, 2012 Commentator Mark Blankenship says that videos devoted to song lyrics may have started as a defensive reaction to what fans will make themselves, but they've developed into an art of their own.

 February 29, 2012 The insect is so large — as big as a human hand — it's been dubbed a "tree lobster."
-It was thought to be extinct, but some enterprising entomologists scoured a barren hunk of rock in the middle of the ocean and found surviving Lord Howe Island stick insects.
+Presumed extinct, some enterprising entomologists found them on a barren hunk of rock in the middle of the ocean.

 February 29, 2012 Republican presidential candidate Mitt Romney won the Feb.
 28 primaries in Arizona and Michigan.
 Fred Barnes of The Weekly Standard argues that Romney wins when he needs to.